 A basic guideline for the daily amount of raw food for your adult carnivore is 2-5% of its ideal weight split into 2 meals.
 (Example- For 3% use .30 X ideal weight = oz of food) Please remember, this is only a guide.
 Some will need more, and some will need less.
 Age, activity level and appetite are a few things that need to be considered.
 You know your pet best, if it's chubby give it less food, if it’s thin give it more food.

 We also want to stress the importance of Rotation feeding.
 Monthly rotating between the different meat proteins (prey) will give them the needed variety of essential nutrients and fats similar to in the wild.
-Animals can make their own vitamins when they are fed a natural diet.
+Animals can make most of their own vitamins when they are fed their natural diet.
+Mix the new protein with their current protein to gradually make the switch.
 Eating living grass and greens is also essential for a healthy balance.

 You can find additional feeding information throughout our site.

 We will update this site with new feasts as more healthy meat sources become readily available to us.
 We are very picky about the quality of our ingredients and will only use top quality, sold for human consumption, USDA and mostly organic meat.

 Know what's in your pets food.
 If you need a translator to read the ingredients, then it's not from nature and your pets body will know that too and not recognize it as real food.
 Without real food, its very likely health problems will develop.
 Make your pet a nourished pet.